jmesgray/Jaegray/README.md

 ### Hi there 👋

 ##### Presently, i'm building a blog application with the Django web framework.
-My progression thus far is in the 'DjangoBlog' repo.
+My progression thus far can be seen in the 'DjangoBlog' repo.
 ##### I'm also writing a web browser automation script :)

 ##### I mainly write code in Python.
 I've also written programs in R, mostly for analyzing datasets which I plan to upload in the 'StatisticalComputing' repo.
-##### I've just recently began using HTML, CSS, and some Javascript for my web applications.
+##### I've just recently began using HTML, CSS, and some JavaScript for my web applications.

 ##### My interests inlcude:
 * Full-Stack Development